Altinn/altinn-studio-docs/content/app/development/ux/logo/_index.en.md

 {{% /notice%}}

+## Use logo from organization
-To use organisation logo you can specify that in `applicationmetadata.json`:
+To use the organization logo you can specify that in `applicationmetadata.json`:
 ```json
 // applicationmetadata.json
 {